deadlyfingers/blog/_posts/2018-09-17-analytics-for-mixed-reality.md

 ---
 ## Behind every good user experience is great analytics

-If you ever designed or developed client side applications or websites you've probably integrated with an analytics service to provide telemetry data to help make informed design choices and development decisions to improve user experience and business outcomes.
+If you ever designed or developed client side applications or websites you've probably integrated with an analytics service to provide telemetry data to help makecategories: codermed design choices and development decisions to improve user experience and business outcomes.
 One of the key performance indicators is when you track steps or funnel operations as conversions to calculate a conversion rate for each session.
 You would want to know how the conversion rate can be improved upon and a good idea would be to watch out for the steps with a high bounce rate where users are dropping off.
 If the bounce rate is very high then there might even be a blocker or flaw in regards to the user.
 Either way we can understand the benefit for the collection and study of analytics which is essential for providing the insights that will help designers and developers craft better user experiences and advance product development.

 # Application Insights for Unity